-Under Guernsey's domestic legislation, there is no automatic suspension of tax collection during the MAP process.
-However, where a taxpayer considers that tax charged is likely to be excessive and/or not due, they may submit a request to the Revenue Service to suspend the payment of the whole or part of the disputed sums involved, pending resolution of the MAP (provided that the taxpayer has appealed against the relevant assessment(s) and has paid, or agrees to pay, any undisputed amount of tax due).
+Under Guernsey's domestic legalisation, there is no automatic suspension of tax collection during the MAP process.
+However, where a taxpayer considers that tax charged is likely to be excessive and/or not due, they may submit a request to the Director of the Revenue Service to suspend the payment of the whole or part of the disputed sums involved, pending resolution of the MAP (provided that the taxpayer has appealed against the relevant assessment(s) and has paid, or agrees to pay, any undisputed amount of tax due).

-Whether or not tax is suspended is at the discretion of the Director but, in practice, it is exceptional for the Director to reject an application for suspension which is reasonable based on the facts (and a statutory right of appeal exists, in the case of an interim assessment, if the Director did so - see section 76 of the Income Tax Law).
+Whether or not tax is suspended is at the discretion of the Director but, in practice, it is exceptional for the Director to reject an application for suspension which is reasonable based on the facts